Skip navigation

 He defeated Kiwi Steven Alker and American Tommy Gainey by five strokes, and was the only player in the field to card three consecutive rounds in the 60s.

 Hend’s wife, Leanne, had not seen him win since the week they got married in 2002.
-Leanne was at the bag that day at the Victoria Open, when Hend finished 17 under to top Michael Harris, Rich Massey and David Hearn on the Canadian Tour.
+Leanne was on the bag that day at the Victoria Open, when Hend finished 17 under to top Michael Harris, Rich Massey and David Hearn on the Canadian Tour.

-It was just Hend’s 12th start on the PGA Tour Champions.
+This was just Hend’s 12th start on the PGA Tour Champions.